dadhi/DryIoc/docs/DryIoc.Docs/Wrappers.md

 It is just automates the generation of the object graph taking lifetime into consideration.

-Given that you now have an expression, you may even compile (and cache) it yourself :-) doing the last "magical" part.
+Given that you now have an expression, you may even `Compile` (and cache) it yourself :-) doing the last "magical" part.

-It may even open some new possibilities:
+It may open some new possibilities:

+For instance, below is the example which is "normally" won't work without shared `scopeContext`.
+Specifically we have a singleton holding on the `Func` of scoped service.
+Now we are getting an expression out of container, compiling it and providing it with the scope (or any other container we want) as a `IResolverContext` argument to the compiled factory.

 ```cs
 class Swap_container_in_factory_delegate